benrgreene/Analytics-Webtask/README.md

 Now, run `gulp scripts` in terminal (in the project directory) to build the project!
 You can create a new Webtask from the resulting file (`./analytics.js`).
 When you do, make sure you setup the Webtask's node modules AND pass in Auth0 credentials when creating.

 ## Using

+There are three endpoints in the webtask:

+* POST - AddEvent  - posts a new event which gets saved to the DB
+* GET  - AllEvents - gets all events
+* GET  - Events    - gets events of a type specified by the query parameter `eventName`

+The GET endpoints require the query parameter `access_token`.